Frequently Asked Questions for Suppliers

 All payments are made in the currency based on the location of the banking information you provide on your invoice.

 Payment dates are discussed and agreed upon by the supplier and their client outside of Eved.
 Suppliers can request that their payment be expedited by adjusting the payment due date on their Eved invoices.

-Why did I receive less payment than was invoiced?
+Why did I receive lower payment than was invoiced?

-Like how credit cards work, you pay a merchant fee only when a payment is processed, however, unlike a credit card where you receive the full gross amount of the invoice and then a separate charge later for the credit card fee, Eved processes the payment and merchant rate all at once giving you your net payment.
+Just as with credit cards, you pay a merchant fee only when a payment is processed.
+However, unlike a credit card where you receive the full gross amount of the invoice and then a separate charge later for the credit card fee, Eved processes the payment and merchant rate all at once giving you your net payment.
 For accounting purposes, the full invoice amount should be recognized/credited as sales revenue and the EvedPay merchant rate debited to the credit card fees account in your general ledger.